© Dominik Ketz, RPT

 Public transit

-IC, RE or RB from Koblenz or Trier, approx. 300 meters walk from Bullay train station
+IC, RE or RB from Koblenz or Trier, about 300 meters on foot from Bullay station

 Literature